London: Three Day Itinerary For Families With Teens

 From there we headed over to Covent Garden—a busting area filled with shops, restaurants, local markets, boutiques, outdoor performers and more

-As we wandered around we landed in the market in Covent Garden—loved the energy of the market, reminded me of Fanuiel Hall in Boston.
-Local vendors, boutiques, street performers and lots of places to get a snack.
-This is also where you can go if you are needing a public restroom just be sure to have a Euro on you.
+As we wandered around, we landed in the market in Covent Garden—loved the energy of the market; it reminded me of Faneuil Hall in Boston.
+Local vendors, boutiques, street performers, and lots of places to get a snack.
+This is also where you can go if you are needing a public restroom; just be sure to have a euro on you.
 Like many European bathrooms, you have to pay to go!

 If you are going from Covent Garden to Trafalgar Square, Buckingham Palace is a natural next stop.
 Have you even been to London if you didn’t go here?
-Walk around, take pictures, watch the time honored traditions of the guards.
+Walk around, take pictures, and watch the time-honored traditions of the guards.
 If you love all things Royals, you may want to consider a tour.

-Statutes of Winston Churchill & Gandhi are located right between the two popular locations.
-This is also a great place for pictures—if you time it right you can catch a double-decker bus or classic cab making its way through the intersection with an icon backdrop.
+Statues of Winston Churchill & Gandhi are located right between the two popular locations.
+This is also a great place for pictures—if you time it right, you can catch a double-decker bus or classic cab making its way through the intersection with an iconic backdrop.

 Another way to save your legs and see a lot in one day would be to buy a ticket for a bus tour that enables you to jump on and off depending on your day’s plans.
-Some might cringe at this idea and I get it, it can feel a bit touristy but if you are limited on time, have little ones with you or older parents, this is a great option.
-You learn fun facts and interesting tidbits and you get to rest your legs.
+Some might cringe at this idea, and I get it; it can feel a bit touristy, but if you are limited on time, have little ones with you, or have older parents, this is a great option.
+You learn fun facts and interesting tidbits, and you get to rest your legs.

-I can’t speak to the experience itself because we did not do it but many tell us it’s a great option if it fits for your style or timeframe.
-There are a few services offered but the London City Bus Tours have the best ratings of the ones I researched.
-London City Bus tours offer so much more than hop on/hop off tours.
+I can’t speak to the experience itself because we did not do it, but many tell us it’s a great option if it fits your style or timeframe.
+There are a few services offered, but the London City Bus Tours have the best ratings of the ones I researched.
+London City Bus tours offer so much more than hop-on/hop-off tours.
 Check them out for small or private or day trips outside of the city.

 Looking for lunch in London?

-One thing to know about Westminster is it very touristy which means that most restaurants cater to tourists, which can often mean lower quality food and service and higher prices.
+One thing to know about Westminster is it's very touristy, which means that most restaurants cater to tourists, which can often mean lower-quality food and service and higher prices.

 If you can get away from the main area to eat, you will find better options for less.
 If you are starving, look for places off the main street.
 There are lots of small, local pubs on the side streets.

-If you have some energy after lunch, the Soho Neighborhood is great for shopping, pub hopping and more.
+For another fun afternoon stop, the Soho Neighborhood is great for shopping, pub hopping, and more.
 It’s one of the more artistic neighborhoods, filled with theaters and a popular place for Harry Potter fans!

 London: Day 2 Itinerary